 Either mutation brings an increased risk of developing breast cancer at a younger age (before menopause).

-People who have the mutated BRCA1 gene have an increased risk of breast cancer recurrence.
-Bilateral breast cancer (cancer in both breasts) is also common in women who carry the mutated BRCA1.
+People who have a mutated BRCA1 or BRCA2 gene have an increased risk of developing a second primary breast cancer.
+Bilateral breast cancer (cancer in both breasts) is also more common in women who carry a BRCA 1 or BRCA2 gene.

 Both mutations also increase your risk of other cancers, especially ovarian cancer.

 Who Gets Tested

 At-risk families can take blood tests to screen for mutations in these genes.
-But genetic testing is done only when there’s a strong personal or family history.
+But genetic testing is done only when there’s a strong personal or family history or other risk factors.
 The screening can also help determine if a woman who has already been diagnosed with breast cancer is at an increased risk for a second breast cancer or ovarian cancer.